appvia/terranetes/docs/terraform-controller/developer/configuration.md

 #### Secrets Remapping

 We use the resource outputs as the keys in the connection secret, so if a resource has a `database_endpoint` output the secret will have a key named `DATABASE_ENDPOINT`.
 You might want to rename one or more outputs for convenience however, for example change the `database_endpoint` to `mysql_host`.
-You can change the key like belore
+You can change the key like below

 ```yaml
 apiVersion: terraform.appvia.io/v1alpha1